 Students who formally withdraw from the University or drop courses are eligible for a tuition refund in accordance with the policies outlined below.
-No refunds are made for registration fees, student activity fees, or course audit fees.
+No refunds are made for any fees.

-The effective date used for the determination of any tuition refund is the date on which the student drops his or her course online-not the last date of attendance.
+The effective date used for the determination of any tuition refund is the date on which notification is received by the student's respective Record's Office, not the last date of attendance.
 Students who fail to drop a course, even if they do not attend, or fail to notify the University of their intent to withdraw, regardless of the reason, will be responsible for payment of all tuition and fee charges.